Last updated on February 1st, 2019

-First, the purpose of creating different trademark classes is for organization.
+First, the purpose of creating different trademark classes is for the purpose of organization.
 Thousands of trademarks exist in the U.S., and companies submit more applications every day.
 The trademark classes allow the USPTO to organize the many trademarks into categories.

-Second, the trademark classes allow different types of businesses to register under the same name, if they are in different classes and industries.
-For example, a company might file to trademark an energy bar called “Quest.”
-Then a travel agent called “Quest Travel” might file for a trademark as well.
+Second, the trademark classes allow different types of businesses to register under the same name, as long as they are in different classes and industries.

-The USPTO can approve both trademarks because they are not in the same class, and therefore are not in competition with each other.
+The USPTO can approve both trademarks because they are not in competition with each other.
 In the example above, the likelihood that consumers will be confused about who makes the product or provides the service is very low.